-That first-hand experience comes from Charlotte’s pre-law career, advising clients of various sizes (from FTSE 100 to AIM listed companies) on a range of mining exploration projects around the world.
+Charlotte brings a unique commercial background to her cases.
+A former consultant in the mining industry, Charlotte has first-hand experience of the commercial world.
+Charlotte has advised clients of various sizes (from FTSE 100 to AIM listed companies) on a range of mining exploration projects around the world.
 As well as working in industry, Charlotte was the assistant editor of an IHS-published coal journal for three years and has worked as part of an in-house legal team for two years.
+This has given her valuable insight into the inner workings of the commercial sector and the implications of legal disputes.
+Charlotte’s prior experience makes the technical aspects of a case an enjoyable part of the process, whilst giving her a strong foundation from which to connect with clients.

-Charlotte has a broad commercial practice across 7KBW’s core areas, with a particular emphasis on insurance, shipping, professional negligence, civil fraud, and general commercial disputes.
+Charlotte has a broad commercial practice across 7KBW’s core areas, with a particular emphasis on insurance (including marine insurance), shipping, professional negligence, civil fraud, and general commercial disputes.
+This work is supported by Charlotte’s strong academic background, as evidenced by her first-class Geology degree, MPhil in Environment, Society and Development (University of Cambridge) and Certificate in Finance, Accounting and Business (ICAEW).

-Her current and recent instructions include: acting (led by Peter MacDonald Eggers KC) for insurers in an appeal concerning the loss of grain stored in Ukrainian warehouses, insured under a marine cargo insurance policy; acting (led by Peter MacDonald Eggers KC) for ship owners in an insurance claim worth c.£60 million for the constructive total loss of a vessel; acting (led by Peter MacDonald Eggers KC) for ship owners in an insurance claim worth c.US$40 million for the total loss of a vessel; acting (led by Richard Waller KC) for international private equity funds in YS GM Marfin II LLC and ors v Muhammad Ali Lakhani and ors [2020] EWHC 2629 (Comm), a US$80 million ship financing fraud claim.
-Charlotte also appears regularly in the County Court and has acted as sole counsel in a range of general commercial disputes, including a three-party construction claim, and an international carriage of goods dispute.
+Her high-profile current and recent instructions include: acting (led by David Bailey KC) in a high value ship building dispute (warranty dispute and damages claim) concerning a c.€63 million build project for a 77-metre super yacht; acting (led by Peter MacDonald Eggers KC) for ship owners in Delos Shipholding SA & Ors v Allianz Global Corporate and Speciality SE & Ors [2024] EWHC 719 (Comm) and associated appeal, concerning an insurance claim worth c.US$40 million for the total loss of a vessel; advising (led by James Brocklebank KC), a large accountancy firm in a professional negligence dispute; acting (led by Peter MacDonald Eggers KC) for ship owners in an insurance claim worth c.£60 million for the constructive total loss of a vessel; and acting (led by Richard Waller KC) for international private equity funds in YS GM Marfin II LLC and ors v Muhammad Ali Lakhani and ors [2020] EWHC 2629 (Comm), a US$80 million ship financing fraud claim.

 Charlotte became a published author in spring 2022, contributing a chapter to the book ‘Artificial Intelligence: Law and Regulation’ alongside Stephen Kenny QC.